Boston (band): New line-up and intermittent performances (2008–2012)

 The ongoing conflicts among the surviving band members spilled over to the 2008 Presidential campaign.
 Barry Goudreau appeared with Mike Huckabee and played with him at some rallies in New Hampshire.
 Huckabee used "More Than a Feeling" as a campaign theme song.
 Scholz, a self-described "Obama supporter", sent an open letter to Huckabee in February 2008 stating that the band had never endorsed any candidate, and that he had never authorized the use of "More Than a Feeling" as Huckabee's theme song.
-Scholz made a point of saying that he, and not Goudreau or Sheehan, actually played all the guitars on "More Than a Feeling" as well as most of Boston's songs.
+Scholz made a point of saying that he, and not Goudreau or Sheehan, actually played all the guitars on "More Than a Feeling", as well as most of Boston's songs.
 Huckabee eventually stopped using the song for his campaign.

 In the spring of 2008, Scholz and Sweet introduced a new Boston lineup, which subsequently did a North American summer tour, playing 53 dates in 12 weeks (on a double bill with Styx).
 Scholz was the only founding member of Boston to play on the tour, although longtime member Gary Pihl was also part of the band, and Dahme and Neal returned on bass and drums, respectively.
 DeCarlo and Sweet shared lead vocals.

 In January 2009, Greatest Hits was re-released as a remastered disc.

-Michael Sweet left the band in August 2011 in order to focus on Stryper.
+Michael Sweet left the band in August 2011, to focus on Stryper.
 In 2012, guitarist and vocalist David Victor joined the band, beginning in the studio, where he contributed vocals to several tracks on the album in progress.

-Scholz and Pihl led the band on a 2012 North American tour, beginning on June 28, 2012, at the Seminole Hard Rock Live arena in Hollywood, Florida and ending on September 8 at the U.S. Cellular Grandstand in Hutchinson, Kansas.
+Scholz and Pihl led the band on a 2012 North American tour, beginning on June 28, 2012, at the Seminole Hard Rock Live arena in Hollywood, Florida, and ending on September 8 at the U.S. Cellular Grandstand in Hutchinson, Kansas.
 Victor and DeCarlo shared lead vocals, with drummer Curly Smith returning for the first time in over a decade, and former Stryper member Tracy Ferrie on bass.
 Neither Dahme nor Neal played on the tour.